 | Admission - free of charge |

-Every year, more than three million visitors flock to Mont Saint-Michel, especially during the summer months.
+Every year, over 3 million visitors flock to Mont Saint-Michel, especially during the summer months.
 We recommend going during quieter times, although this might not always be possible.
 For example, we found ourselves amidst crowds during each of our visits, all of which coincided with bank holiday weekends.
 Our tip is to go early in the morning or late in the afternoon when there are fewer people around.

 When we first visited in 2017, we went early in the morning to take photos without crowds.
 Waking up early was tough, but it was totally worth it!
 We suggest not taking photos right away when you get off the shuttle bus (unless it’s high tide) because the streets quickly get crowded.
 It's better to wait until you're leaving Mont Saint-Michel to take your pictures from the outside.